Pivotal Pro Football Moments

 Between intermittent snow flurries, a 28 mph wind blew in from Lake Erie and the temperature barely reached 30.
 Mounds of snow were piled up beyond the sidelines.
 The ground stayed frozen, forcing the Browns to wear rubber sneakers.
 However, only four Rams donned tennis shoes.

 The Rams struck first.
-Offensive coach Hampton Pool had a special play ready to take advantage of Cleveland's 5-3-3 defense.
-LA lined up in a standard T formation, then sent the right halfback in motion to the right.
-LE Tom Fears sprinted toward the middle, forcing the right cornerback to move over to cover him.
-That left the outside linebacker to cover any back out of the backfield.
+Offensive coach Hampton Pool had a special play ready to take advantage of Cleveland's "umbrella" defense that Coach Paul Brown had copied from the New York Giants.
+LA lined up in a standard T formation, then sent RHB Tommy Kalminir in motion to the right.
+LE Tom Fears sprinted toward the middle, forcing RCB Warren Lahr to move over to cover him.
+That left the RLB Alex Agase to cover any back out of the backfield.
 After pretending to block, LHB Glenn Davis rolled out of the backfield and sped past the linebacker.
 QB Bob Waterfield tossed the ball 30y downfield to Davis who galloped the remaining 52 for the touchdown.
 Waterfield toed the PAT after only 27 seconds of playing time.
 Rams 7 Browns 0

 Cleveland coach Paul Brown was not happy.
 He prided himself on preparing for everything the opponents could throw at him.
 Now his defense had made costly mental mistakes on the very first play.